d-werner/grunt-raind/README.md

 grunt raind
 ```

-Terminating the grunt process will also terminate the RAIN server.
+Terminating the watch process will also terminate the RAIN server.

 ## Server logs